Side of the Road

 The closing track on Sea Change is a gorgeous blues.

-It's a very simple, pretty recording, with not a lot of production involved.
+"Side of the Road" is a very simple, pretty recording, with not a lot of production involved.
 There's a minimal band backing.

 Live: